...

 One thing an unsecured creditor cannot do is attach a lien on a piece of property that you own in order to recover the value of the debt.
 Only if a lawsuit is filed and a judgment against you is rendered by a court can a lien be attached to piece of your property in order to pay off the debt.

 Fortunately, in Texas, our laws are very debtor friendly.
 Your homestead and other types of personal property are largely protected against these sort of actions by creditors.
-No lien can be attached to your home and most people lack sufficient value in personal property for a lien to be attached there either.
+No lien can be attached to your home.
+Most people lack sufficient value in personal property for a lien to be attached there either.
 So while you are protected from these sort of creditors by virtue of our state laws, the debt will continue to mount with the credit card company who owns your unsecured debt.

 Secured credit card debts in Texas